hud987/bikesafeapp/README.md

 <p align="center"><img src="readmeFiles/updatingDatabase.gif?raw=true" /></p>

-As a bicyclist moves, their location updates in real time in the Firebase database.
+As the bicyclist moves, the Firebase database updates their location in real time.

-## Driver Features
+## Used by Driver

-Drivers use the app like any other map servie.
-When a bicyclist nears the driver, they can see that bicyclist’s location on their map and receive a notification.
+Drivers use the app like any other map service, seeing their location and getting directions.
+BikeAlert's differences appear when a bicyclist nears the driver.
+Drivers can see that bicyclist’s location on their map and receive a notification of the bicyclist's direction.

 * ### Directions

 <p align="center"><img src="readmeFiles/mapDirectionsCrop.png?raw=true" /></p>

-Drivers can search for locations and get directions with Google api.
+Drivers can search for locations and get directions from Google api.

 * ### Dyanimc Filter

 <p align="center"><img src="readmeFiles/workingFilterSmall.gif?raw=true" /></p>

-Each driver has a filter to select relevant bicyclists.
-The filter updates with driver speed and heading.
+Each driver has an individualized filter to select relevant bicyclists, updating with the driver's speed and heading.

 * ### Directional Notifications

 <p align="center"><img src="readmeFiles/workingNotificationsSmall.gif?raw=true" /></p>

-When a bicyclist appears within a driver's filter, they recieve a notification.
-This notification show the location of the bicyclists relative to the driver
+When a bicyclist appears within the driver's filter, they recieve a notification showing the direction of the bicyclists relative to the driver

 ## Notes